adnannazir235/random-contacts-dashboard/README.md

 ### 🏷️ Tag & Categorize

 - Assign tags like **Friend**, **Colleague**, or **Important**.
-- Tags are editable and persist across sessions.

 ### 🔎 Filter & Search Saved Contacts